RyanGolpayegani/US2SD_Benchmark/README.md

 # US2SD_Benchmark

 This repositry includes all of the files associated with US2SD Benchmark which is a dataset of Sequence Diagrams (SD).
-These SDs are generated using LLMs such as ChatGPT and Gemini.
+These SDs are generated using ChatGPT.

 ## How to use: